brson/hackmd-collab/compile-time-1.md

 - The Rust compile-time [master issue]
   - Tracks various work to improve compile times.
-  - It contains a great overview of factors that affect Rust compilation performance and potential mitigation strategies.
+  - Contains a great overview of factors that affect Rust compilation performance and potential mitigation strategies.
 - Pipelined compilation ([1][pipe1], [2][pipe2], [3][pipe3])
   - Typechecks downstream crates in parallel with upstream codegen.
 Now on by default on the stable channel.
   - Developed by [@alexcrichton] and [@nikomatsakis].